Geometric ergodicity of the Random Walk Metropolis with position-dependent proposal covariance: Introduction

 In this article we consider the convergence rate of a Markov chain generated by the PDRWM to its limiting distribution.
 Our main interest lies in whether this generalisation can change these \emph{ergodicity} properties compared to the standard RWM with fixed covariance.
-We focus on the case where the candidate distribution is Gaussian, and in one dimension we establish necessary and sufficient growth conditions on the proposal variance and tail behaviour of $\pi(x)$ for geometric ergodicity.
-Some of the results extend naturally to higher dimensions, but we also offer an illustrative example showing that the curvature condition can be alleviated when the proposal covariance is allowed to change with position.
+We focus on the case in which the candidate distribution is Gaussian, and illustrate that such changes can occur in several different ways, either for better or worse.
+Our aim is not to give a complete characterisation of the approach, but rather to illustrate the possibilities through carefully chosen examples, which are known to be indicative of more general behaviour.

 In Section \ref{sec:markov} necessary concepts about Markov chains are briefly reviewed, before the PDRWM is introduced in Section \ref{sec:pdrwm}.
-One dimensional results are given in Section \ref{sec:1d}, before those for higher dimensions in Section \ref{sec:hd} and a discussion in Section \ref{sec:discussion}.
+Some results in the one-dimensional case are given in Section \ref{sec:1d}, before a model higher-dimensional problem is examined in Section \ref{sec:hd}.
 Throughout $\pi(\cdot)$ denotes a probability distribution, and $\pi(x)$ its density with respect to Lebesgue measure.

+Since an early version of this work appeared online some contributions to the literature have been made that are worthy of mention.
+A Markov kernel constructed as a state-dependent mixture is introduced in \cite{maire2018markov} and its properties are studied in some cases that are similar in spirit to the model problem of Section \ref{sec:hd}.
+An algorithm called \emph{Directional Metropolis--Hastings}, which encompasses a specific instance of the PDRWM, is introduced and studied in \cite{mallik2017directional}, and a modification of the same idea is used to develop the \emph{Hop} kernel within the \emph{Hug and Hop} algorithm of \cite{ludkin2019hug}.
+Kamatani considers an algorithm designed for the infinite-dimensional setting in \cite{kamatani2017ergodicity} of a similar design to that discussed in \cite{rudolf2015generalization} and studies the ergodicity properties.